 EIAs also help us to open services up to new groups and make services better and they also help us get services right first time, saving money and time.

 The council’s EIA template and guidance and where to find completed EIAs

 - short summary explaining EIAs (PDF 239KB)

 We also do EIAs each year as part of our budget setting process.
 The EIAs are available to download with the budget proposals.
-Get more information on setting our budget for 2016/17.
+Get more information on setting our budget for 2017/18.

 If you have any questions or comments please email email@example.com